maliput/maliput_documentation/docs/getting_started.rst

 As explained in the :ref:`maliput_overview_label` page, `maliput` package is an API which implementation is provided by a backend.
 At the moment there are three different implementations:
 `maliput_dragway <https://github.com/maliput/maliput_dragway>`_, `maliput_multilane <https://github.com/maliput/maliput_multilane>`_, `maliput_malidrive <https://github.com/maliput/maliput_malidrive>`_.

-The `maliput_malidrive` implementation is the one that provides more feature support, so we recommend to start with it.
+The `maliput_malidrive <https://github.com/maliput/maliput_malidrive>`_ implementation is the one that provides more feature support, so it is the recommended choice.

 The Basics